ReneSmeekes/storj_success_rate/README.md

 # Success Rate Tool

-This script calculates success rates for audits, downloads, uploads and repair traffic.
+This script calculates success rates for audits, downloads, uploads and repair traffic on Linux systems.
+Alexey built a similar [script for windows](https://github.com/AlexeyALeonov/success_rate) users.

 ## How to use it